Art-of-WiFi/UniFi-API-client/README.md

 2. The last optional parameter that is passed to the constructor in the above example (`true`), enables validation of the controller's SSL certificate which is otherwise **disabled** by default.
 It is highly recommended to enable this feature in production environments where you have a valid SSL cert installed on the UniFi Controller, and which is associated with the FQDN of the server as used in the `controller_url` parameter.
 This option was added with API client version 1.1.16.

-## Methods and functions supported
+## Functions/methods supported

-The class currently supports the following functions/methods to get/post/put/delete data through the UniFi Controller API.
+The class currently supports the following functions/methods to GET/POST/PUT/DELETE data through the UniFi Controller API.
 Please refer to the source code for more details on the functions/methods and their respective parameters.

 - login()
 - logout()